microsoft/vscode-docs/release-notes/latest.md

 ![extension tips status bar display](images/February/extension-tips.png)

 Clicking the Status Bar display will open the list of suggested extensions.
-You can also reach this by typing `ext tips ` (trailing space) in the Quick Open box.
+You can also reach this by typing `ext tips ` (trailing space) in the **Quick Open** box.

 ![show extension tips(images/February/extension-tips-2.png)

 ### Extension Gallery Performance Improvement

-The performance of the in-product Extension Gallery (via the `Extensions: Install Extensions` command) has been greatly improved.
+The performance of the in-product Extension Gallery (via the **Extensions: Install Extension** command) has been greatly improved.
 We introduced a server-side cache which speeds up the request considerably.

 ## Debugging